Tomas Laurenzo: Career

 Tomas Laurenzo received a BSc degree in computer science (CS) from University of the Republic (UdelaR) followed by MSc and PhD degrees in CS from PEDECIBA, a joint program by UdelaR and Uruguay's Ministry of Education and Culture.
 His doctoral advisor was Alvaro Cassinelli from University of Tokyo.

 During his tenure in the private sector, Laurenzo led the design and development of Uruguay's first governmental internet portal and Uruguay's first publicly accessible governmental database.

 After completing his first graduate program, Laurenzo's focus shifted from industry to art and education, where he contributed to Uruguay's academic, artistic, and research landscapes.
 He subsequently held the position of assistant professor at University of the Republic, where he founded and directed Uruguay's first research group on new media and human-computer interaction (HCI), followed by UdelaR's first Interdisciplinary Group on HCI research (NICHI).

-NICHI's reseach conducted to developing alternative interaction methods for the computers used in the One Laptop Per Child (OLPC) program, allowing the inclusion of children with disabilities.
+NICHI's research conducted to developing alternative interaction methods for the computers used in the One Laptop Per Child (OLPC) program, allowing the inclusion of children with disabilities.

 During his years at UdelaR he also advised the first two MSc theses on new media art and exhibited both small and large-scale interactive artworks.
 Some of these projects led to Laurenzo receiving some of the first-ever international awards for new media art in Uruguay.
 In 2011 he was awarded the Microsoft Research Fellowship Award.

 Laurenzo relocated to Hong Kong in 2014 to assume the role of assistant professor at the School of Creative Media, City University of Hong Kong, under the leadership of the Australian new media artist Jeffrey Shaw.

 In 2018 he was nominated for “On the Road”, the unique annual project initiated in 2014 by the Guan Shanyue Art Museum.
 That year, for the first time, the annual On the Road exhibition was dedicated to New Media Art.

 Since 2021, Laurenzo holds the position of associate professor of Critical Media Practices at the College of Communication, Media, Design, and Information at the University of Colorado Boulder.

 Laurenzo has also held positions as visiting scientist at the Broad Institute of Harvard and MIT, research fellow at Microsoft Research, visiting scholar at Carnegie Mellon University, guest lecturer at Brunel University London, and visiting artist at University of Iowa, among others.